seanktakahashi/sean-root/README.md

-# MAC-BIN
+# SEAN-ZSH-ROOT

-This is a bin to add to a Mac computer that Sean is using.
+This is Sean's personal root directory
-It assumes a `zsh` shell,
+It assumes a zshell,
 and both sets up this shell and provides some useful executeables.

 # Install